Daniel Bryan Will Be Forced To Undergo Medical Testing After Every Match

-The WWE Universe is still buzzing about WWE doctors finally medically clearing Daniel Bryan to wrestle again.
-With less than three weeks left until the grandest stage of them all, most fans are thinking about the possibilities for Bryan in New Orleans and upcoming dream matches.
+The WWE Universe is still buzzing after WWE doctors finally medically clearing Daniel Bryan to wrestle again.
+With less than three weeks to go until WrestleMania 34, most fans are thinking about the possibilities for Bryan in New Orleans and upcoming dream matches.
 However, he’s not exactly out of the woods just yet because WWE officials had stipulations for him if he wanted to wrestle inside a WWE ring.

 According to a report from Wrestling Observer Newsletter, Daniel Bryan has agreed to an extremely strict concussion protocol and will be examined by doctors immediately after working matches.
 Bryan’s health is the top priority for WWE officials, so he’ll be undergoing those tests after every match until the powers that be are satisfied Bryan is absolutely healthy and doesn’t need to be watched for serious injuries any longer.